zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 ## Install Linux packages

-**Note:** If you have already installed AWS CLI, Python 3.8.x, and Python Boto3 library, you don't need to re-install it and instead attach relevant evidence for your write-up.
+**NOTE**: If you have already installed AWS CLI, Python 3.8.x, and Python Boto3 library, you don't need to re-install it and instead attach relevant evidence for your write-up.

 ### [1] Install Python 3.8.x